All Episodes

 The left's getting everything they want, and every time they accomplish it, they get angrier, more upset.

-But again, the real frustration continues to be the large number of people on our side who remain totally tone-deaf or just straight deaf and blind to all of this.
+But again, the real frustration continues to be the large number of people on our side who remain totally tone deaf or just straight deaf and blind to all of this.

-That's one of the reasons why we got this budget deal that we got is that the Republican Party just doesn't think there's anything that really have normal going on here.
+I maintain to you again that's one of the reasons why we got this budget deal that we got, is that the Republican Party just doesn't think there's anything really that abnormal going on here.

 You know, just still doesn't square with the fact that Democrats are the biggest minority they've been since the Civil War and still act like they run the place.